 What Is a Qualitative Data Analysis?

-Qualitative data analysis (QDA) refers to a range of various processes and procedures that help determine the importance of qualitative data to form explanations, understanding, or interpretations of information from qualitative research.
+Qualitative data analysis (QDA) refers to a range of various processes and procedures that help determine the importance of qualitative data to form explanations, understanding, or interpretations of information from qualitative research proposal.
 Qualitative data analysis usually stems from an interpretative philosophy, and the idea is to examine the meaningful and representative content of qualitative data.
 It aims to make reason of rich, diverse, and non-numeric data from research and comprehensive investigations.
 In qualitative data analysis, interpreting data comes as a whole through a combined and composite unit.
 This type of data analysis requires a responsive, inductive, direct, and systematic approach, ensuring a balance between science and impeccable quality.
 It is also worth noting that qualitative data analysis currently includes various sources of information, including narrative, textual, and visual data for analysis.

 According to the study by Stefan Loenhart entitled About Statistical Analysis of Qualitative Survey Data, in modern times, there is a significant increase in the need to evaluate data and information, more so on qualitative content from survey responses.
 There is a need to establish a methodical approach that consistently transforms qualitative data into quantitative forms to utilize mathematical and statistical methods to receive reliable interpretations and insights to make sound decisions.